vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 is deity; saṅkalpa and worship on 11th; golden image of Varāba to be placed on a jar in which pieces of gold, silver or copper and all seed had been cast and worship thereof and jāgara in maṇḍapa of flowers; next morning donate the image to a learned and well-conducted brāhmaṇa; reward is saubhāgya, wealth, beauty, honour and sons in this very life; KKV 319-321, HV I. 1027-29 (both quoting Var.
 41.

 1-10), GK pp. 151-152.
-VarunavrataIf a man standing a whole night in water donates
+VaruṇavrataIf a man standing a whole night in water donates

-a cow the next morning, he secures Varuna-loka; KKV 450 (52nd Şastivrata), HV II.
+a cow the next morning, he secures Varuṇa-loka; KKV 450 (52nd Şastivrata), HV II.
 905 (from Pad.); the verse is Mat.
 101. 74); (2) Vi.
 Dh.
 (III.
 195. 1-3) is somewhat different; worship of Varuṇa from the beginning of Bh. to the Full Moon thereof; at end donate jaladhenu together with umbrella, sandals and two garments.
 The word jaladhenu occurs in Anuśāsana 71.
 41 and in Mat.
 53. 13;

 vide H. of Dh. vol. II. p.
 880. Varnavrata–This is a Caturmūrtivrata extending over four